If you are like me and have seen aloe vera leaves in the supermarket but have no idea what to do with it, you came to the right place!

 - Drain the aloe vera cubes and transfer to a medium saucepan.
 Add the 2 cups of water and sugar.

 - Bring to a boil and let simmer for about 10 minutes.
-Drain and transfer to a bowl to cool.
+Drain and rinse under cold water, this step will keep the aloe vera from being slimy.
+Drain again and transfer to a bowl to cool.

 - Use as a topping for iced teas, lattes, fruit juices, or even smoothies!
 Aloe very jelly will keep for up to 3 days in the refrigerator.